-A short story by Seb Reilly will be published in Shoal, the inaugural anthology from Thanet Writers, along with stories by twenty-two other writers and authors linked to Thanet, which will be launched at the Margate Bookie in May 2018.
+A short story by Seb Reilly is published in Shoal, the inaugural anthology from Thanet Writers, along with stories by twenty-two other writers and authors linked to Thanet, which was launched at the Margate Bookie and is available now.

 Click here to find out more

 Seb Reilly has been shortlisted as a finalist for Kent Columnist of the Year in the Kent Press & Broadcast Awards 2018 for his columns in the Isle of Thanet News, which has also been shortlisted for Kent News Website of the Year.

 After a disappointing day of performances, a travelling circus troupe attempt to dine together at their regular evening meal amidst rising tensions, individual judgements, and group paranoia over job security.
 Roll up, roll up.